shubhamprajapati241/shubhamprajapati241/README.md

 🧛 25-year-old Full Stack Web Wizard in the heart of Mumbai, India.

-💻 Passionate about crafting code, ☕ sipping coffee, and 🌍 exploring the world
+💻 Passionate about crafting code, ☕ sipping tea, and 🌍 exploring the world

 🔗 Currently exploring the world of Generative AI and developing Machine Learning models.